 What Can You Do?

 3.)
 Beef up the customer service.
 You think yours is excellent, but it can always be better.
 What more can you do to engage your customers?
 What policies do you have that are not customer-centric?
 Are the employees empowered to make customer service decisions.
 What does your competition do that delights the consumer?
+You're aiming for great online reviews, because more consumers are turning to Zocdoc, Yelp, Google Reviews, and other websites to choose healthcare professionals.

 5.)
 Train staff.
 Your staff may be all certified opticians, but can they correctly do billing, answer phones, fit contact lenses, and check patients in?
+Make sure everyone is trained on the basics for busy season, sick days, and emergency situations.

 7.)
 Track sales and manage the finances.
 Data rules in managing a business.
 Data tells you which staff are pulling their weight, data tells you if you can pay your bills, and data tells you what is profitable in your business.
 Track and manage your finances on a daily basis.
 If you are employing an open book management platform with your employees, have the data available to them on a weekly basis.

 10.)
 Make Buying Local Important in your messaging.
 Let your customers know the importance of shopping local and how it can build a better community.
+Especially for eco-friendly customers, local businesses elevate the quality of life for everyone and make consumers feel like they can see where their money is going.

 For more helpful information on competing against online retailers, visit The Optical Vision Site.